Abdelwaheb-Hnaien/terraform_labs/associate/lab_01/lab_01.md

 Let's see what we have.
 Open Cloud Shell Editor and take a look at the file named main.tf :

-<walkthrough-editor-open-file filePath="cloudshell_open/terraform_labs/associate/lab_01/iac/main.tf" startLine="2" endLine="3">Open main.tf</walkthrough-editor-open-file>
+<walkthrough-editor-select-line filePath="cloudshell_open/terraform_labs/associate/lab_01/iac/main.tf" startLine="2" endLine="3">Open main.tf</walkthrough-editor-select-line>

 Files in this directory are intended to deploy a GCS bucket to Google Cloud.